Enabling SSO with Okta as the Identity Provider

 Name: " email", Name format: "Unspecified", Value: " user.email"Click the Next button to save the app settings.

-- On the final set up screen pick I'm an Okta customer adding an internal app when asked "Are you a customer or partner?", and finally press Finish.
+- On the final set up screen pick I'm an Okta customer adding an internal app to answer the question "Are you a customer or partner?", and click Finish.

-The app is now created, but none of your Users can access it.
-You can assign them to the app either individually via the
+The app is now created, but none of your Users can access it yet.
+Assign them to the app either individually via the

 or as part of groups using the Groups tab.